 2. Craft a list of media/influencer targets

 Getting a lot of attention on your launch date also depends on who you contacted prior to the launch.
-Knowing your target market, build a list of possible media companies and newsrooms that might be interested in your product.
-Once you have that, have a look at the editors, journalists and reporters in the teams of these media houses and see who might be more interested in your product.
-Pressfarm is a good tool to use for this specific part.
+With your target market in mind, build a list of possible media companies and newsrooms that might be interested in your product.
+Once you have done that, have a look at the editors, journalists, and reporters in the teams of these media houses and see who might be more interested in your product.
+Pressfarm is a good tool to use for this specific step.

 Once you have a list of journalists who might be interested in writing about your startup, you are on your way to that free publicity provided you can craft effective cold emails that will lead to the journalists writing back to you.

 Building a list of influencers in your niche is also important.
 For example, if you have a company starting up in the online marketing niche, contacting influencers like Tim Ferris and Neil Patel will probably pay off.
 Therefore, build a list of the most relevant people in your niche.
 Create very good emails to reach out to them.
 Chances are that if one of these people likes your product, the number of visitors you receive will skyrocket, and so will the customers.

 Contests are nice things.
 After all, everyone loves a good competition.
 What would life have been without competition?
 It’s in people’s nature to want to get something before other people do, or to simply want to be the best.
 Leverage this human craving for your startup.